gravitational/gravity/README.md

 ## Building from source

 Gravity is written in Go.
 There are two ways to build the Gravity tools from
 source: by using locally installed build tools or via Docker.
+In both cases you will need a Linux machine. **Building on MacOS, even with Docker, is not currently supported**

 ```bash
 $ git clone git@github.com:gravitational/gravity.git